ednrs/openstack_install/scripts/proxmox_overview.md

 ![](/scripts/images/pmx.png)
 ## Network configuration
 OVS Bridge (vmbr0) configured with the file ```/etc/network/interfaces``` with 5 internal vlans and one external network (outside).
+Four 1GB ports (eno1..3) and two 10GB ports (ens1f0 and ens1f1).
+Only ens1f0 is added to the bridge.
 ```
 auto lo
 iface lo inet loopback